The office of the registrar is responsible for several administrative tasks related to advising.

 As needed, your advisor will consult with the department chair when course waivers or substitutes seem appropriate.

-Upon notification of your registration date, drop by your advisor's door and sign up for an advising appointment.
-Do not ask your advisor to leave a presigned registration sheet on his/her door.
-It is your responsibility to make time to meet with your advisor at least once per semester.
+It is the student's responsibility to make time to meet with your advisor at least once per semester.
 Do not expect to drop in during advising weeks.
 Make an appointment!

 Be aware of course prerequisites.
 When class lists are checked, students will be removed from courses for which prerequisites have not been completed with a passing grade.

 As appropriate, be aware of requirements for fulfilling minors.
-Your advisor is unlikely to know all the specifics for completing all minors offered at FSU.
 It is the students' responsibility to check with the chairs of appropriate departments if unsure of their progress toward completing a minor.

 Arrive for your advising appointment on time and prepared with at least 2 acceptable course schedules.
 Courses frequently close and alternatives must be considered.
 Course time blocks must not overlap.